braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/locations_and_geofences.md

 ### Configuring geofences for background reporting

-By default, geofences are monitored only when your app is in the foreground, or in all application states if your user has granted `Always` authorization.
-If you wish to additionally receive geofence events while your app is in the background and only has `When In Use` authorization, add the `Background Mode -> Location updates` capability to your Xcode project and enable the `allowBackgroundGeofenceUpdates` configuration.
+By default, geofences are only monitored in two instances:

+1. Your app is in the foreground.
+2. All application states _if_ the user has granted you `Always` authorization.

+To receive geofence events even if your app is in the background or you have `When In Use` authorization, add the `Background Mode -> Location updates` capability to your Xcode project and enable the `allowBackgroundGeofenceUpdates` configuration.

-When this setting is enabled, Braze will extend your app's "in use" status by continuously monitoring location updates.
-This behavior only applies when your app is in the background, not when it has been suspended.
-When your app re-opens, background tasks will cease in favor of standard foreground processing.
+When this setting is enabled, Braze extends your app's "in use" status by continuously monitoring location updates.
+This behavior only applies when your app is in the background, not when its suspended.
+When your app re-opens, background processes will be paused and foreground processes will be prioritized instead.

 {% alert important %}
-To prevent battery drain and rate limiting, be sure to also configure the `distanceFilter` to a reasonable value based on your app's use case.
-Setting this property to a higher value will lower the sensitivity, which will avoid pinging your user's location too frequently.
+To prevent battery drain and rate limiting, be sure to configure `distanceFilter` to a value that meets your app's specific needs.
+Setting `distanceFilter` to a higher value prevents your app from requesting your user's location too frequently.
 {% endalert %}

 ## Step 4: Check for Braze background push